-Hey all!
+Hello from Peru!
 We hope that you are safe and well, wherever you are in the world.
-Our treks are up and running again, and we have had several groups come through already in 2021.
-If you’re ready to travel again, we’d love to host you 🙂
+Our treks are up and running again, with updated safety precautions, of course.
+We have had several groups join us in the beautiful Andean mountains since late 2021, with great success.
+If you’re ready to travel again, we are ready to host you!

 How did you become a travel blogger?
 I grew up in Australia and after I finished school I started working as a tradie because it was well paid and I wanted to save up some cash to go traveling.
 After my first overseas adventure, I got struck with the travel bug (as I am sure most of us do) and I started thinking of ways of how I could make money online and continue my travels full-time.
 So in May 2017, I finally quit my job as a builder, sold everything I owned (which wasn’t much), and booked a one-way ticket to Europe to begin a new journey with nothing more than a bag on my back and a camera in hand.
 It didn’t take me long to figure out that photography, social media marketing, and travel blogging were ways to earn some cash on the road.
 These few things combined resonated highly with me as photography had always been a huge passion of mine and keeping a journal on my travels was something else that I thoroughly enjoyed.
 Alas, Jonny Melon Adventure Travel Blog was born!